PX4/PX4-user_guide/en/debug/profiling.md

 So before profiling a target, you must have the hardware you wish to profile, and you must compile and upload the firmware to that hardware.
 You will then need a [SWD (JTAG) Hardware Debugging Interface](../debug/swd_debug.md#debug-probes), such as the DroneCode Probe, to run the GDB server and interact with the board.

-You may also need to modify the contents of `poor-mans-profiler.sh` to point to the debugger.
-If using a DroneCode Probe, it should be plug and play.
+### Determine the Debugger Device

+The `poor-mans-profiler.sh` automatically detects and uses the correct USB device if you use it with a [DroneCode Probe](../debug/swd_debug.md#dronecode-probe).
-For other devices, you may need to change the script to point to your specific device.
+If you use a different kind of probe you may need to pass in the specific _device_ on which the debugger is located.
+You can use the bash command `ls -alh /dev/serial/by-id/` to enumerate the possible devices on Ubuntu.
-For example, with a Pixhawk 4 connected via USB, along by a DroneCode Probe over USB, the following devices are enumerated in Ubuntu:
+For example the following devices are enumerated with a Pixhawk 4 and DroneCode Probe connected over USB:
 ```
 user@ubuntu:~/PX4-Autopilot$ ls -alh /dev/serial/by-id/
 total 0